 John Campey – Executive Director

 John Campey joined the Ralph Thornton team in January of 2015.
 From 2003 until 2014, John was Executive Director of Social Planning Toronto, an organization that links research with community mobilization to improve the quality of life of all Toronto residents, with a strong focus on supporting the community non-profit sector, and advocating on issues of poverty, exclusion, and marginalization.
 John has also been an elected Trustee on the Toronto Board of Education, representing the Downtown Ward, a classroom teacher (including working as “Community Outreach Teacher” at Dundas Public School), and an association manager.
-John has served on a number of volunteer Boards, and is currently on the Advisory Council of the Canadian Education Association, the board of the Canadian Council for Social Development, the Ryerson School of Public Administration advisory board, and the Triangle Program Community Council.
-John lives in Cabbagetown with his partner Jefferson and their dog Copper.
+John has served on a number of volunteer Boards, including the Advisory Council of the Canadian Education Association, the board of the Canadian Council for Social Development, the Ryerson School of Public Administration advisory board, and the Triangle Program Community Council.
+John lives in Cabbagetown with his partner Jefferson and their dog Copper (a Therapy Dog who also volunteers at the Centre).

 Maria Moutsatsos – Director of Programs